junquant/mlproject/report/report.md

 ## Data Set

+The PAMAP2 data set available from UCI Machine Learning Repository [(Link)](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) consist the data collected from 9 subjects(persons).

+These 9 subjects are:
+* mainly employees or students at DFKI
+* 1 female, 8 males
+* aged 27.22 ± 3.31 years
+* BMI 25.11 ± 2.62 kgm-2

-The PAMAP2 data set available from UCI Machine Learning Repository [(Link)](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) consist the data of 9 subjects performing 18 different physical activities such as sitting, lying, walking and running in a controlled environment - all went through the exact same sequence of activities with optional activities performed by some of the subjects.
-Optional activities performed but will not be in the scope of this project.
-The subjects (8 males, 1 female – ages: 27-31 years old) who participated were mainly employees or students at the German Research Center for Artificial Intelligence (DFKI).
+Each subject performs 12 different physical activities such as sitting, lying, walking and running in a controlled environment - all went through the exact same sequence of activities.
+In addition, 6 optional activities were performed by some of the subjects.
+In this project optional activities will be out of the scope.

+The 12 activities studied in this projects are:
+*Lying
+*Sitting
+*Standing
+*Ironing
+*Vacuuming
+*Walking upstairs
+*Walking downstairs
+*Normal walk
+*Nordic walk
+*Cycling
+*Running
+*Rope Jumping

+It is noted that all above 12 activities are the most commonly daily activities, except Nordic walk which requires a person to walk with specially designed walking poles.

 The data collection was done by attaching 3 Colibri wireless inertial measurement units (IMUs) to each subject's body.

 The full data set exists in 9 separate .dat files, one for each subject, of 54 columns containing data such as Timestamps, Activity IDs, Heart Rate and IMU readings on the subjects' hand, chest and ankle.
 Each IMU sensory data (hand, chest and ankle) contains the temperature, 3D acceleration data, 3D gyroscope data, 3D magnetometer data.
 Orientation data is also included in the data set but invalid in this data set as mentioned in the code book available with the PAMAP2.